Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Rheinsteig Accommodation: Gasthöfer and Hotels

 The Rheinsteig is one of the most popular long-distance hiking trails in Germany.
 That, combined with the beauty of the Middle Rhine, ensures that you will find numerous accommodation options along the Rheinsteig.
 Be it a hotel, a guesthouse, a Bed and Breakfast or a so-called Zimmer Frei.
 On the Rheinsteig trail, you'll find it all.
 The nice thing about the hiking route is that you are never very far from civilisation.
-The Gasthöfer and Hotels along the Rheinsteig are usually family-run businesses, often accompanied by an in-house restaurant(s) and bar and play a central role in community life in the village or town.
+The Gasthöfer and hotels along the Rheinsteig are usually family-run businesses, often accompanied by an in-house restaurant(s) and bar and play a central role in community life in the village or town.
 In the wine villages, you can also taste wine there, of course.

 A typical example of a Gasthof along the Rheinsteig: